Fandom: SGA & SG1, with a bit of The Rundown

 Cooper gritted her teeth and tried not to growl at the reminder.
 Damn Everett and his stupid fucking orders.
 “Which cluster fuck, sir?
 The one where Colonel Everett tried to get my people to man rail guns they weren’t trained on?
 The one where if we had manned the rail guns, the civilians sheltering in the emergency shelters we set up would have been left mostly helpless?
 Or the one where I refused his order and said so in front of everyone?”

 O’Neill stared at her for a moment before he ran a hand over his face.
-“How about all three, chief?”
+“How about all of the above, chief?”

 The gesture of frustration relaxed something in her and Cooper drew in a careful breath.
 However angry she was at Everett’s actions, it would serve no one if she dumped that all over her report.
 Calm and rational had to be her goal.